General

 The Data Architecture: What Signals a Predictive ETA System Needs

 Building a 95%+ ETA system starts with the data layer.
-The signals fall into five categories, each contributing a distinct dimension of prediction accuracy.
+Locus’ predictive ETA engineering architecture requires five signal categories, each contributing a distinct dimension of prediction accuracy.

-Driver and vehicle telemetry.
 GPS position, current speed, idle time, remaining driving-hours compliance (critical in regulated markets), and vehicle type.
 The difference between a 15-minute window and a 60-minute window is often the system’s ability to model individual driver pace and behaviour patterns, not just average speeds.
+Delivery logistics software that captures granular telemetry data provides the foundation for this precision.

 Also Read: The CXO’s Guide to Implementing Agentic AI for Autonomous Route Optimization

-Network-level delivery density.
 The number of concurrent deliveries in the same zone, carrier capacity utilisation, and inter-delivery dependencies (where stop N’s completion time affects every subsequent stop’s ETA).
 This is where the system must model the entire route as an interdependent sequence, not a collection of independent predictions.
+Enterprises managing last-mile delivery in SEA and other complex markets face particularly acute challenges here, where traffic volatility and address ambiguity amplify the dependency chain.

 What data does a predictive ETA system need?